IndoorPosSquad/dw1000_firmware/README.md

  1. Frame Type
         00 - RES
         01 - Message
+                Host to Controller(H2C)
 						The payload carries the raw message to sent, see raw_write().
+				Controller to Host(C2H)
+						The payload carries the raw message received, see raw_read().
         10 - Distance / Location poll
+				Trigger the Location Service.
         11 - Command
                 CMD - 00
-                        Reboot
+                        Reboot.
                 CMD - 01
-                        Write Reg
+                        Write Reg.
                 CMD - 10
+                        H2C - Read Reg.
-                        Read Reg
+						C2H - Return the Read Reg Result.
                 CMD - 11
                         Set log level?
  2. Packet Length
-        Total length of all Payloads in a sequence in Unsigned Integer 8.
- 3. FEC(OPTIONAL)
-        CRC16 of the frame.

- Controller to Host Comm
- 1. Frame Type
-        00 - Set Mac
-                The payload carries the mac to be set.
-        01 - Message
-                The payload carries the raw message to sent, see raw_write().
-        10 - Distance / Location poll
-        11 - Command
-                CMD - 00
-                        Reboot
-                CMD - 01
-                        Write Reg
-                CMD - 10
-                        Read Reg
-                CMD - 11
-                        Set log level?
- 2. Packet Length
-        Total length of all Payloads in a sequence in Unsigned Integer 8.
+        Total length of all Payloads in a sequence in Unsigned 8 bits Integer.
  3. FEC(OPTIONAL)
         CRC16 of the frame.
 ~~~

 ## 无线通信数据包格式